“The music is not in the notes but in the silence between.” Wolfgang Amadeus Mozart

 Genres: Roots rock, blues rock, pub rock

-Dire Straits was formed in London by brothers Mark and David Knopfler along with John Illsley and Pick Withers in 1977.
+Dire Straits was formed in London in 1977 by brothers Mark and David Knopfler, along with John Illsley and Pick Withers.
 The name represented their financial condition in the early days.
 The band's demo cost $175 to make.
-Their record company was so impressed they got Spencer Davis Group bassist Muff Winwood - the brother of Steve - to produce their debut album.
+Their record company was so impressed that they got Spencer Davis Group bassist Muff Winwood—the brother of Steve—to produce their debut album.

 Dire Straits